Damn and blast!

 Ah well, all the best to them (from Chika, Madoka and the family including my aged old Model A and a bit).

 The brains behind the BBC Micro are this weekend getting together to relive the glory days of the 1980s home computer revolution.
 The event, Beeb@30, takes place at ARM's Cambridge HQ, on Sunday, 25 March.
-Confirmed guests include key Acorn staff: company founders Chris Curry and Hermann Hauser, and BBC Micro design team members …
+Confirmed guests include key Acorn staff: company founders Chris Curry and Hermann Hauser, and BBC Micro design team …

 I'm working that day!